altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 {
 ~Kent was at Martha's house - the police tape had been cleared~ *He pushed open the unlocked door*
-~And found it dark inside - no signs of life~
+~And found it dark inside - no signs of life.
-~In the kitchen he looked at the traces of blood identified on the counter top~ *He looked around and found nothing of particular interest* ~No clues as to where she was, or what she had been doing~ ~On the drive over he called her work~
+In the kitchen he looked at the traces of blood identified on the counter top~ *He looked around and found nothing of particular interest* ~No clues as to where she was, or what she had been doing.
+On the drive over he called her work.
-~She was a teller at the local supermarket~
+She was a teller at the local supermarket.
-~They hadn't seen her for well over a week now - they assumed she quit~ 'How does a teller make enough to afford this place?'
+They hadn't seen her for well over a week now - they assumed she quit~ 'How does a teller make enough to afford this place?'
-~He wondered~
+~He wondered.
-~It was a nice single level home - not spacious, but clearly not cheap either~ }
+It was a nice single level home - not spacious, but clearly not cheap either~ }
 {
 *He sighed - walked to the house next door*
 ~Cutting across the lawn to check on the neighbor~
-*He waited only a short time after knocking on the door* *An officer he knew with a brand on his forehead open the door* ~Kent stared at the brand, it had a name on it, below a strange symbol~ ~When he wasn't directly looking it slipped from his mind, unable to stick~ "RO::Can I help you?"
+*He waited only a short time after knocking on the door.
+An officer he knew with a brand on his forehead open the door* ~Kent stared at the brand, it had a name on it, below a strange symbol.
+When he wasn't directly looking it slipped from his mind, unable to stick~ "RO::Can I help you?"
 ~Kent stared blankly at him~
 "K::...What are you doing here?"